 - Online software – these include sites such as mint where you link your accounts to their software and you run your financial management from their site.
 The number of these sites seems to grow each day, so look Google “online personal finance software” as there may be new ones available.
-Ones that I have checked out and like: Mint, Personal Capital, and Manilla.
+Ones that I have checked out and like: Mint and Personal Capital.

 - Phone apps – I personally have not used one of these but know that there are many of them available.
 I recommend you pick out two or three and use them simultaneously in order to determine which one you like the best.
 I recommend simultaneously because you can quickly get the feel for which one matches your management style and then you can be off and running, you won’t spend months looking for the right one.

 A couple of things to keep in mind when you select your checking account tracking method.

 - You don’t want to have to duplicate too much work, so don’t use Quicken and a tracking app on your phone unless they automatically sync together.
 The easier you make it the better as you are more prone to stick with it for the long run.

 - Select what works for you.
 If you rarely find yourself sitting at a computer then a phone app might be the best option for you.
 Select the tool that matches your personality and lifestyle.

 - Select a method that you can continue to use as your financial life changes.
 You might not be investing right now, but hopefully you will be soon, so ensuring that you can manage all aspects of your money is a good feature to look for.
 The last thing you want to do is commit time and effort to setting up a program and then have to change it because your life changes.

 How to Balance Your Checkbook with Pen and Paper

 Using the register that came with your checks enter in the information for each transaction that occurs; including checks, deposits, ATM withdrawals, and debit card purchases.